Archer7x/Zen-Themes/CustomStatusbar/README.md

 # Custom Statusbar

-This **Zen Mod** allows you to adjust the rounding, margin and colour of the statusbar.
+This **Zen Mod** allows you to adjust the rounding, margin, border thickness and any color of the statusbar.

 ![image](https://github.com/Archer7x/Zen-Themes/blob/main/CustomStatusbar/image.png?raw=true)